New 'Panda Express' Opens Its Doors In West Loop

-Hungry?
-A new neighborhood Chinese spot has you covered.
-The fresh addition to West Loop, called Panda Express, is located at 1250 South Canal St. (between Roosevelt Rd.).
+A new Panda Express, located at 1250 South Canal St. (between Roosevelt Rd.), recently opened in the West Loop.

 Panda Express has been serving Chinese-American-style fare since 1983.
 Founded in Glendale, California, it has since expanded to locations throughout the United States.